hmuchalski/hmuchalski.github.io/research.md

 ---
 layout: page
-title: Research
+title: Research Projects in HMLab
 permalink: /research/
 ---

-# Research Projects

 > Students interested in joining the lab should [go to this page][help-wanted].